FAQs

 No. All pricing is + tax & fees.

-VIP tickets include access to a preferred viewing area along the waterfront and to the side of the stage that provides great sight-lines, dedicated VIP washrooms (with touchless sinks!) a VIP bar (with shorter lines!) and a private deck!
+The VIP experience by Atlantic Lottery includes access to a preferred viewing area that provides great sight-lines, dedicated VIP washrooms (with touchless sinks!) and a VIP bar (with shorter lines!)

 Note that VIP passes are only for those 19 years of age and older.
 ID is required.

+You know the rules.
 AREA 506 is a smoke-free site.
-There is no smoking or vaping on the Festival grounds.
+There is no smoking or vaping on the Festival grounds or within 9 metres of the entrance.

 Yes!
 You can use cash at most vendors, and in the merch tent.
 We’ll be using tokens again for the bar, but you can still buy those with cash, credit or debit.